 Looking for a dentist?
-Be careful before just hopping on the internet to search for a family dentist near me.
+Be careful before just hopping on the internet to search for a family dentist nearby.

 A quick search for a “family dentist near me” can come up with pages and pages of results, many of which aren’t even relevant.
 Is that “family dentist near me” really near you?
 Or will you end up driving across town and missing closer options?

 All the confusion can be discouraging when people are looking for dental care, but it’s crucial you don’t delay finding a family dentist.
-By one estimate, one in five of us already has at least one cavity we aren’t getting treated.
+By one estimate, one in five of us already has at least one cavity that isn’t getting treated.
 That could have long term health consequences.

-Use these 4 tips to find a “family dentist near me” that is truly near you and can keep you and your family healthy.
+Use these four tips to find a “family dentist near me” that is truly near you to keep you and your family healthy.

 1. Include a City Name

-One thing you can do to immediately narrow your search is to include the name of your city.
-Instead of searching for “family dentist near me” try looking up something like “dentist in Haymarket VA” or “dentists in Bristow VA.”
-Whatever town or city you live nearest to, be sure to include it in your search so you can find a dentist that is actually near you.
+One thing you can do to narrow your search is to include the name of your city.
+Instead of searching for “family dentist near me,” try looking up something like “dentist in Haymarket VA” or “dentists in Bristow VA.”
+This will help Google’s search algorithm narrow down your search to these areas.

-For even more specificity, you can narrow things down by neighborhood or even use your physical address as a starting point.
-The more specific and narrow you can get about your search area, the better the result you are likely to get when you search for a “family dentist near me.”
+For even more specificity in your search, you can narrow things down by neighborhood or even use your physical address as a starting point.
+The more specific and narrow you can get about your search area, the better the result you are going to get when you search for a “family dentist near me.”

 2. Get Personal Recommendations

 Don’t just take them at their word, though.
 It is important that you do your own follow-up research to ensure the dentists they recommend are actually right for you and your family.
-For example, if you need Invisalign, but they went to the dentist for root canals, those are very different types of care.
+For example, if you need Invisalign, but your neighbors went to the dentist for a root canal, those are very different types of care.
 Ask why they went to the dentist and not just which dentist they saw.

 3. Consider Time of Day